231002-AutoIoT/TrainerNotes/CL-projects.md

 ### Submission

 Presentation to trainers & submit all material worked on to your cohort sharepoint under the [`cl-mini-projects/mini-team`](https://revaturetech.sharepoint.com/:f:/s/231002-OnlineVA-AutomotiveiOTTesting/Em0xuyL4LIJPn_y9U7SkC_kBCNdPzkn_vsp3fyhAj2P9Hg?e=JTGnnL) folder.
-Please create your own folder with a team name, including a document outlining your team members and their respective ECUs.
+Please generate a subfolder with a team name, including a document outlining your team members and their respective ECUs.
 <hr/>

 ## Mini BusMaster & CANoe